-6.7.3 Changing the Packet Classifiers Associated With a Gate
+5.7.3 Changing the Packet Classifiers Associated With a Gate

 Once a pair of gates is set up, clients can communicate over the network with enhanced QoS.
 Several features needed for a commercial voice communications service involve changing the clients involved in a session, for example when a session is transferred or redirected, or during three-way calling.
 This requires the packet classifiers associated with a gate to be modified to reflect the address of the new client.
 In addition, changing the end-points involved in a session may affect how the session is billed.
 As a result, gates include addressing information for origination and termination points.
+A protocol that achieves this change is described in [10].

-6.7.4 Session Resources
+5.7.4 Session Resources

 The relationship between different categories of resources, authorized, reserved, and committed, is shown in Figure 4.
 A set of resources is represented by an n-dimensional space (shown here as 2-dimensional) where n is the number of parameters (e.g., bandwidth, burst size, jitter, classifiers) needed to describe the resources.
-The exact procedures for comparing n-dimensional resource vectors are given in [4].
+The exact procedures for comparing n-dimensional resource vectors are given in [9].